Sakshibobde/Git_Assignment2/README.txt

-assignment contains the html, css an JavaScript files
+Assignment contains the html, css an JavaScript files.
+About to complit working on html file.